-Like many learned societies at the time of enlightenment, it started as a dining club in London, where select members held informal dinner debates on current scientific issues and ideas.
+Like many learned societies at the time it started as a dining club in London where members held informal dinner debates on current scientific issues and ideas.

-Under the patronage of King William IV, it later became known as The Royal Geographical Society and was granted its Royal Charter under Queen Victoria in 1859.
-In 1912 the Society purchased, and in 1913 Society moved to, its current location, Lowther Lodge.
+Under the patronage of King William IV, we later became known as The Royal Geographical Society and our Royal Charter was granted under Queen Victoria in 1859.
+In 1912 we bought, and in 1913 moved to, the Society's current home - Lowther Lodge in Kensington.

-The Society’s purpose remains the same today as when it was first founded, namely the ‘advancement of geographical science’.
-However, the manner in which that is done has expanded greatly over the years, while still continuing to include publishing, the support of field research and expeditions, lectures and conferences, and its collections.
+The Society’s purpose remains the same today as when first founded, namely the ‘advancement of geographical science’.
+However, the manner in which this is achieved has expanded greatly over the years, while continuing to include publishing, the support of field research and expeditions, lectures and conferences, and our historical Collections.

-The Society also devoted much attention to education and was responsible for both the incorporation of the study of geography in schools at the turn of the 20th century and for the first university positions in the discipline.
+The Society has also devoted much attention to education and was responsible for both the inclusion of geography in schools at the turn of the 20th century and for the first university positions in the discipline.

-With the advent of a more systematic study of geography, the Institute of British Geographers was formed in the 1933, by some Society fellows, as a sister body to the Society.
+With the advent of a more systematic study of geography, a group of Fellows formed the Institute of British Geographers in 1933 as a sister body to the Society.

-Today, with 15,000 members, the Society is the largest and most active of the scholarly geographical societies.
-It advances geography through supporting geographical research, education and outdoor learning, public engagement and policy.
+Today, with 16,000 members, the Society is the largest and most active scholarly geographical society.